akourtis98/Simple-Login-System/README.md

 # Simple-Login-System
-This is just a simple login form in Java
+This is just a simple login form in Java.

 Just a prototype, the foundation for something greater.